llvm/llvm-project/llvm/docs/Coroutines.rst

 Overview:
 """""""""

-The '``llvm.coro.await.suspend.bool``' intrinsic hides C++ `await-suspend` block code from optimizations on presplit coroutine body to avoid miscompilations.
-This version of intrinsic corresponds to '``bool awaiter.await_suspend(...)``' variant.
+The '``llvm.coro.await.suspend.bool``' intrinsic encapsulates C++ `await-suspend` block until it can't interfere with coroutine transform.

+The `await_suspend` block of `co_await` is essentially asynchronous to the execution of the coroutine.
+Inlining it normally into an unsplit coroutine can cause miscompilation because the coroutine CFG misrepresents the true control flow of the program: things that happen in the await_suspend are not guaranteed to happen prior to the resumption of the coroutine, and things that happen after the resumption of the coroutine (including its exit and the potential deallocation of the coroutine frame) are not guaranteed to happen only after the end of `await_suspend`.

+This version of intrinsic corresponds to
+'``bool awaiter.await_suspend(...)``' variant.

 Arguments: